Good working conditions influence employee health. Swiss Life attaches great importance to ensuring a holistic work structure with a variety of tasks.

 Occupational safety and health management

-All employees of the Swiss Life Group have access to online offerings consisting of text content, short videos, checklists and learning programmes on the topic of “Health and well-being”, which they can use anytime and anywhere they like.
-The topics on the online platform are divided among three groups: meaningfulness, dealing with stress and dealing with others (line managers, colleagues).
+All employees of the Swiss Life Group have access at all times to online training options consisting of text content, short videos, checklists and learning programmes on the topic of occupational safety and health protection which they can use wherever they happen to be.